UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/objects.rst

 In general, an object has *attributes* which are accessed by having a dot :python:`.` after the object name.
 Methods are one example of attributes.

-There are many more methods that can be used with common objects, and we'll see some of these in the labs.
+There are many more methods that can be used with common objects.
+There are also many more rules for how we make and work with classes.
+We'll see some of these in the labs.